ABOUT THE WRITER

 He always find writing manageable and indulging even when he was in grade school and in high school.
 However, writing to him had never become his “cup of tea” until college.

 REGEL JAVINES is presently studying Master in Business Administration (MBA) with specialization in Marketing Management at the PUP Graduate School, Manila, Philippines.
 He finished his both elementary and high school education valedictorian.
 Three years after he graduated high school, he took and passed the PUP College Entrance Test.
-While working a part-time job at night and others on weekend, he finished his bachelor’s degree on time–without compromising the full load of the course units required every semester.
+Despite working as part-time at night and having another extra-income jobs on weekend, he finished his bachelor’s degree on time.

 As Campus Journalist

 In his freshman year at a state university, PUP-Taguig Campus, he tried out and passed the qualifying examinations of the official student publication, The Chronicler — the progressive student publication of the Campus.
 His stints as campus journalist opened up doors to various learning opportunities and acquainted him with multifarious struggles of students inside and outside of the four corners of the university.

 Moreover, his experiences (as campus journalist throughout his student life in the state university) have broadened his understanding in socio-politico-economic and cultural perspectives that he, himself, considered these as the most significant learning in his whole life.

 Eventually, he became the editor-in-chief of the official student publication, where he had learned and endured the comfort of pressure, had confronted and remained steadfast against the pain of students’ rights repression, campus press suppression while remained to be independent and open-minded in the midst of various, pressing struggles as campus mouthpiece.

 As Young Professional